genesiscommunitysuccess/docs/versioned_docs/version-2022.3/05_operations/01_server-setup/03_config-management.md

 DbHost = fdb01.my.domain
 ```

-Note, overrides files are not able to perform environment substitutions the way system-definitions can - it is a .kts file (Kotlin script) and thus effectively _executed_, whereas the properties file is only read.
+Note, overrides files are not able to perform environment substitutions in the same way as system-definitions (this is because it is a .kts file (Kotlin script) and thus effectively _executed_, whereas the properties file is only read).
 See
 [clusters/Environment variables](/operations/clustering/clusters#Environment-variables).